creachadair/keyfish/README.md

 storage format.
 To avoid having to change all my passwords all at once, I kept the same HMAC-based password generation scheme as a default option.
-Now, though, the configuration data are encrypted with an AEAD on ChaCha20-Poly1305 using a storage format inspired by the one of my teammates designed for the [setec](https://github.com/tailscale/setec) tool we built together.
+Now, though, the configuration data are encrypted with an AEAD on ChaCha20-Poly1305 using a storage format inspired by the one my teammates designed for the [setec](https://github.com/tailscale/setec) tool we built together.

 With an encrypted config file, it's no longer necessary to keep track of key